Question & Answer #1

 Thanks Vivian for developing this easy to follow and wonderful program and for keeping with us with your useful tips.
 I am following your program, and coming from Middle Eastern descent, I find it pretty much compatible with my diet.
 However, I cannot cut on consuming pita bread.
 I know that bread is acidic because of the flour, but I stopped the rice and pasta, except the bread.
 Can you tell me if I exceed my 20% allowance is that very detrimental to the osteopenia I have?
 Thanks.

-As I answered Carol about yogurt, there is no need to completely eliminate ANY food when you follow the Save Our Bones Program.
-So you can most certainly eat rice and pasta; just make sure it’s in the approximate proper balance with the alkalizing foods.
-Notice that I write “approximate”, because it doesn’t have to be exact.
-The Save Our Bones Program is really flexible, and even if you’d have a meal at 70/30 balance or with a lower alkaline value, you’d still be way ahead of the game in comparison to the Standard American Diet (S.A.D.).
+As I answered Carol about yogurt, there is no need to completely eliminate ANY food when you follow the Osteoporosis Reversal Program.
+So you can most certainly eat rice and pasta; just make sure it's in the approximate proper balance with the alkalizing foods.
+Notice that I write “approximate”, because it doesn't have to be exact.
+The Osteoporosis Reversal Program is really flexible, and even if you'd have a meal at 70/30 balance or with a lower alkaline value, you'd still be way ahead of the game in comparison to the Standard American Diet (S.A.D.).

 In fact, I wrote an article about the S.A.D. and bone health.
 If you haven't yet, I urge you to read it.
 It's titled “How to Keep Your Bones Happy: Stay Away from the S.A.D.”